sequery/ReactJS-Admin/README.md

 # Definition
-Admin component written in pure ReactJS.
+Admin component written in pure ReactJS and styled with Sass.

 # Installation